flschr/mbplugin-maps/README.md

 ## Notes

-> [!CAUTION]
-> Because the plugin talks directly to OpenStreetMap and Nominatim servers, please make sure your usage adheres to their respective terms of use.
+Because the plugin talks directly to OpenStreetMap and Nominatim servers, please make sure your usage adheres to their respective terms of use.
 Heavy-traffic sites should consider running their own tile and geocoding services.
 To stay within the Nominatim usage policy, the plugin now caches address lookups for 14 days in the visitor's browser.

 ## 👤 Author